 As many organizations begin closing out the fiscal year, leaders will be asked to write a performance recap.
 This is a great opportunity for you to proactively showcase your accomplishments and elevate your leadership brand.
 Boast about your team, and how it contributed to the organization.
 Engage in a meaningful dialogue with your boss about the value you brought to the table.
 Start to lay the groundwork for the future.
 Strategically plan to win that predictable promotion you deserve in 2018.
-In this week’s article I give you some tips and strategic insights about how to do that more successfully.

 Keep in mind that it isn’t shameless promotion if you are just telling the truth.
 Too many executive leaders are reluctant to talk-up their achievements.
 I find that this especially applies to women.
 But that is what you are being asked to do during a performance evaluation.
 Don’t be shy or hesitant.
 Here is your chance to level the playing field…and emerge as a team winner.

 Here are three secrets to help you articulate your leadership brand and highlight your value-add to the organization’s core DNA.

 Take a high-altitude view.
 List out all of your biggest accomplishments and then rank or prioritize them.
 Which ones had the greatest positive impact on your team, your department, your division, or your entire organization?
 Did your efforts reduce costs or improve profit margins?
 Did you increase sales or engagement and help innovate with cross-collaboration?
 Can you quantify your performance outcomes or illustrate them with productivity metrics?Strategically plan to win that predictable promotion you deserve in 2018.
 Click To Tweet